-Oh and the “fireman” between his legs than he contemplated at five, comes back.
-Maybe this section is more enjoyable to men because laugh knowing we thought & felt it too, but it still damn good precise writing.
+Oh, and the “fireman” between his legs that he contemplated at five, comes back.
+Maybe this section is more enjoyable to men because we laugh knowing we thought & felt it too, but it is still damn good precise writing.

 Auster is such a pleasure to read because he does not dawdle in masturbatory passages of over-description.
 He simply knows & uses the minimal amounts of words required to ignite your imagination.
 I don’t know that I had consciously noticed this until now, but modern writers write too goddamn much.
 Blabbermouths with word-processors.
 We don’t need to read a whole paragraph describing one jacket.
 Is it leather?
 Black?
 Motorcycle style?
 Got it.
 That’s all we fucking need.
 I don’t give a good goddamn if the sleeves are tattered.
 Unless that’s gonna cause a problem later then skip it.
 Get to the meat.
 Auster is a master of this.
 Auster is all meat.

 What was is it that Elmore Leonard says?

 “Try to leave out the part that readers tend to skip.”